Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 ## Changelog

+### Version 2.1.1 - 07/11/2024
+- Added support for SFTP authentication using SSH private keys, enabling secure file transfers without needing a password.
+- Updated `upload_to_sftp` function to conditionally use either password or key-based authentication based on configuration.
 ### Version 2.1.0 - 11/04/2024
 - **Support for json.gz for Dell ECS and SFTP**: Added support to send logs in json.gz format with destination Dell ECS and SFTP.
 - **Added support for test txt file**: Added support to send the test txt file using the lambda to help with initial configuration and deployment testing.